official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 when the air strikes continued for a third wave.
-By issuing repeated warnings to Iraq in the form of Presidential Statements which conveyed the sense of the Security Council as a collective organ, the Council had clearly signified its agreement to the course of action which had been taken.”74
+By issuing repeated warnings to Iraq in the form of Presidential Statements which conveyed the sense of the Security Council as a collective organ, the Council had clearly signified its agreement to the course of action which had been taken.”[^74]

 172. In April, an Iraqi plot to assassinate former US President George HW Bush during a visit to Kuwait was foiled.
 On 26 June, his successor, President Bill Clinton, responded with a cruise missile attack against the headquarters of the Iraqi Intelligence Services in Baghdad.

-72 UN Security Council, 11 October 1996, ‘Report of the Secretary-General on the activities of the Special Commission established by the Secretary-General pursuant to paragraph 9 (b) (i) of resolution 687 (1991)’ (S/1996/848).
+[^72]: UN Security Council, 11 October 1996, ‘Report of the Secretary-General on the activities of the Special
-73 Statement by the President of the Security Council concerning United Nations flights in Iraqi territory, Document S/25081 of 8 January 1993; Statement by the President of the Security Council concerning various actions by Iraq vis a vis UNIKOM [United Nations Iraq-Kuwait Observation Mission] and UNSCOM, Document S/25091 of 11 January 1993.
+[^73]: Statement by the President of the Security Council concerning United Nations flights in Iraqi territory,
-74 Zacklin R. The United Nations Secretariat and the Use of Force in a Unipolar World: Power v.
+[^74]: Zacklin R. The United Nations Secretariat and the Use of Force in a Unipolar World: Power v.
 Principle.
-Cambridge University Press, 2010.

 54

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 173. On 25 August, the JIC stated: